vishipayyallore/speaker-series-2024/0113_DotNet_Conf_Manila/README.md

 ## What are we doing today?

 > 1. The Big Picture
-> 1. Look into DAPR (Distributed Application Runtime) from 30,000 foot
+> 1. DAPR (Distributed Application Runtime) from 30,000 foot
 > 1. Creating two Microservices
+> 1. How communication works between two services
-> 1. Name Resolution
+>    - Name Resolution
 > 1. Resiliency
 >    - Timeouts, Retries, and Circuit Breakers
-> 1. How communication works between two services
 > 1. Timeouts, Retries, and Circuit Breaker Pattern.
 > 1. SUMMARY / RECAP / Q&A

-### Please refer to the [**Source Code**](https://github.com/ViswanathaSwamy-PK-TechSkillz-Academy/learn-azure-openai) of today's session for more details
+### Please refer to the [**Source Code**](https://github.com/ViswanathaSwamy-PK-TechSkillz-Academy/learn-dapr) of today's session for more details

 ---